What Is a Demotion Letter?

 Whatever the reason for the demotion, a careful approach can help the employee feel valued and eager to make improvements.
 Take these steps:

-- Document the demotion – A demotion letter, including a voluntary one, can serve as official documentation of the change.
+- Document the demotion: A demotion letter serves as official documentation of the change.

-- Inform the employee – A private, in-person meeting works best to notify an employee [2] of a demotion.
-Not only does this give you more control over the message delivery, but it also lets the employee ask questions and get immediate answers.
+- Inform the employee: A private, in-person meeting works best to notify an employee of a demotion.
+This gives you more control over the message delivery and lets the employee ask questions and get immediate answers.

-- Involve human resources – If you have an HR department, have a manager or representative present in the meeting to help you avoid common demotion mistakes.
+- Involve human resources: Have a manager and HR representative present in the meeting to avoid demotion mistakes, like demoting for a minor infraction.

-- Transition – Ensure everything is in place for the employee to pass on pending tasks and feel supported in the new role.
+- Aid the transition period: Ensure everything is in place for the employee to pass on pending tasks and feel supported in the new role.

 How to Write a Demotion Letter